-2022 program – FOCA webinar: Zebra Mussels in Ontario & IsampleON training Q&A (June 2022).
-Watch the recording of this overview with FOCA and Renata Claudi, M.Sc. for a webinar about the history of Zebra Mussels in Ontario, where and how they are spreading, and how they impact our waterways.
+FOCA webinar: Zebra Mussels in Ontario & IsampleON training Q&A (June 2022).
+Watch the recording of this overview with FOCA and Renata Claudi, M.Sc. about one of the 2022 target species: Zebra Mussels – the history in Ontario, where and how they are spreading, and how they impact our waterways.
 (Online, 1 hour)